Bundaran HI Astra (Transjakarta)

 Bundaran HI (or Bundaran HI Astra, (Note: Stylized as Bundaran HI ASTRA in all caps) with Astra International granted for naming rights) is a Transjakarta bus rapid transit station on the M.H.
-Thamrin Street, Jakarta, Indonesia that serves corridor 1.
-The station's name comes from the Hotel Indonesia Roundabout, which is located near the station.
-More than just being a bus station, Bundaran HI Astra station is also a new tourism spot of Jakarta, thanks to its viewing deck that overlooks the historical Selamat Datang Monument.
+Thamrin Street in Jakarta, Indonesia, serving corridor 1.
+The station's name comes from the Hotel Indonesia Roundabout at south, with the historic Selamat Datang Monument in the epicenter of the circle.
+More than just being a bus station, Bundaran HI Astra station is also a new tourism spot of Jakarta, thanks to its viewing deck that overlooks the Selamat Datang Monument.